ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma_2/cancer_model.rst

    as the detection rate of symptomatic MM cases.
 The incidence of RRMM will be calculated from survival regression analysis based on Flatiron data.
 #.
 The asymptomatic/idolent state (smoldering MM) is excluded from this cause
-   model because we are not interested in the screening and early managment for MM.
+   model because we are not interested in the screening and early management for MM.
 As a result, the simulation will not track/model simulants with asymptomatic condition.
 #.
 YLLs are substantially larger than YLDs for this cause.
 For now, we will not
    build a disability component to capture those secondary outcomes.
 #.
-Based on available data, the most advanced disease state in cause model is
+The most advanced disease state in this cause model is
    fourth or higher relapse of RRMM.
-We intend to track deaths from simulants who have developed fourth relapse and received fifth-line of treatment but ignore the incident cases from fourth relapse to higher relapse of RRMM.
-As a result, we will not calculate progress-free survival among simulants with fourth or higher relapse of RRMM.
+We track deaths from simulants who have developed fourth relapse/received fifth-line treatment but do not specifically track the number of relapses a simulant has had beyond four.
+We assume that risk factor and treatment effects on mortality apply to both TTD (in other states) and OS (in this state).
+   We ignore risk factor and treatment effects on relapse after the fourth relapse.

 Validation Criteria
 +++++++++++++++++++